thinkphp/computer-science-in-c/Gems /Cryptology/Vigenere-cipher.md

-Certainly!
-I'll provide you with an implementation of the Vigenère cipher in C++.
+# VigenereCipher

 The Vigenère cipher is a polyalphabetic substitution cipher that uses a keyword to encrypt plaintext.

 ```cpp
 #include <iostream>